FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Trajctory command
 +++++++++++++++++++

-Click the "Trajctory" icon to enter the Trajctory command editing interface
+Click the "Trajctory" icon to enter the Trajctory command editing interface.

 .. image:: coding/078.png
    :width: 6in